EdisonWang00/boston-housing-price-prediction/README.md

-# boston-housing-price-predictionThis case study is based on the famous Boston housing data.
+# Boston-housing-price-predictionThis case study is based on the famous Boston housing data.
 It contains the details of 506 houses in the Boston city.

 ##my task is to create a machine learning model which can predict the average price of house based on its characteristics.